Assessing the Effects of Laser Marking on Implants and Medical Devices - Test Methods

 Expertise and Test Methodology

 The metallurgists at Lucideon have extensive experience with the effects of laser marking on all metal systems.
-Specifically, the effects on titanium medical implant and device surfaces with the possible creation of high oxygen content regions and the formation of the detrimental alpha stabilized zones akin to alpha case are well understood.
+Specifically, the effects on titanium medical implant and device surfaces with the possible creation of high oxygen content regions and the formation of the detrimental alpha stabilised zones akin to alpha case are well understood.
 The other common laser marking problem is associated with stainless steel and steel components such as surgical instruments.
 The formation of a brittle phase known as untempered martensite below the laser mark surface (typical image shown below) can cause premature fracture of the instrument.
 In both cases, as well as with other metal systems, the engineers at Lucideon can evaluate the extent of any laser marking problem and provide recommendations on how to mitigate issues associated with the laser marking system.
 Additionally, Lucideon can devise evaluation plans and test procedures to validate current laser marking procedures and ensure that product performance is not affected by said laser marks.
 Lucideon engineers can also work with designers on the proper location and sizing of laser marks to ensure minimal functional impact.

 Form of Results

-Assessments are provided in the form of reports with all the imaging and analysis results necessary to characterize the quality of the laser mark on a particular component.
+Assessments are provided in the form of reports with all the imaging and analysis results necessary to characterise the quality of the laser mark on a particular component.
 SEM images, optical micrographs, and microindentation hardness test results are provided which will document the condition of the material in and around the laser mark.
 Corrosion tests and mechanical tests including fatigue and fracture toughness can also be applied to validate product performance.
 Most importantly, recommendations can be provided to ensure that the laser marking system and post treatments are properly applied to yield optimal product performance.

 - Preparation of Metallographic Specimens – ASTM E3